cneira/Taraxacum/README.md

 # Usage

 Taraxacum follows the [Decorator Patern](https://en.wikipedia.org/wiki/Decorator_pattern).
-Decorators in Saproling Cluster are called Providers
+In Taraxacum Decorators are just called Providers to reflect for example that we could add a graphite provider to include metrics.

 ## Instanciating a microservice
  To instanciate a microservice we use the template AddProviders_shared template.